davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 If you'd like to see the full file that we've built up over the course of this post, you can find it [here](https://raw.githubusercontent.com/davish/nix-on-mac/part-1/flake.nix).

+Now that we have a handle on our system configuration, in the next post we'll set up [`home-manager`](https://github.com/nix-community/home-manager) and use it manage dotfiles and other program configuration.

 Until next time!